-Q. Do I need to have transcripts sent for every college-level class I have taken?
+Q. When applying, do I need to upload transcripts for every college-level class I have taken?

-- A: No. We only require transcripts (academic records) from postsecondary institutions you have attended as a full-time student for one year (i.e. three quarters or two semesters) or longer.
+- A: No. Stanford only requires transcripts (academic records) from postsecondary institutions you have attended for one year (i.e. three quarters or two semesters) or longer.

 Q. How do I submit transcripts?

 - A: The processes for submitting transcripts when applying and later, if admitted, are different:

 Q. How many recommendations do I need and who should I ask to be my recommenders?